grafana/agent/cmd/agentflow/README.md

 The `/debug/graph` endpoint will render the state of the Flow controller as a DAG.
 The resulting DAG is a dependency graph of references between nodes and not necessarily the flow of data.

+Note that similarly to `go tool pprof`'s web interface, Graphviz must be installed for this component to work.